Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

 - **Integrated Gradients**:
   A **model-specific** technique designed for differentiable models like neural networks.
 It computes the gradient of the model’s output with respect to the input features, integrated over a straight-line path from a baseline (e.g., all zeros) to the actual input.
 Integrated Gradients provide **attribution scores** that highlight the relative importance of each feature in driving the prediction.
 Applicable to both TranSynergy and Biomining models.

-Here is the location to check result of these meathods : `explainability\notebooks`.
+To download the pretrained model checkpoints required for running Integrated Gradients [file](https://drive.google.com/drive/folders/1Xk0onniJZI51SM-d1crSXWr7O0wwAJ5w?usp=sharing) and use this path to check the results of all meathods : `explainability\notebooks`.

 **Running Explanations (Example)**: